mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 ## Label Vectors

-We refer to the unique labels combinations present for different examples in a dataset as label vectors.
+We refer to the unique labels combinations present for different examples in a classification dataset as label vectors.
 They can be printed by using the command line argument `--print-label-vectors`:

 ````{tab} BOOMER
    ```text